mangrovedao/mangrove-archive/packages/cleaning-bot-naive/Mangrove-js-API-notes.md

 I'd like to maintain a cached copy of the order book, so I don't have to read the full order book via MgvReader all the time.
 It seems that mangrove.js maintains such a cache (`semibook`) - could we expose that to the subscribed listeners?

 > ⚠️ Exposing the cached order book would be a nice service.

+# Big.js vs Ethers.js BigNumber (BN.js)

+It seems we're both using Big and BigNumber in the API which is a bit confusing - couldn't we just use Big?
+If not, could we provide some utils for converting/mixing the two types?
+Or document why that is not necessary?

+> ⚠️ Can we use only Big.js in the API?

+Since people will probably use Mangrove.js together with ethers.js (which uses BigNumber) we should make it easy to convert between it and Big.js.

+> ⚠️ Can we provide utilities for converting from BigNumber to Big?
+Or document how to do it?